festvox/festvox/src/falcon/Judith.md

 So she decided to hide her identity and work in a company as a research assistant.
 She joined Falcon.

+Seems good.
+So I will co-edit this story from now on.

 #### 10 July 2020

 When the story begins she has been with Falcon for 6 years and has been working with them for around 5 years.